prateekSFDCgithub/Salesforce-Customizable-Email-Sender-Component/README.md

 **Picklist Selection:** Selecting email recipients is made effortless with the picklist feature.
 Choose from existing users' emails, custom object email fields, or search for specific emails directly within the picklist.
 **Custom Email Addresses:** Users have the flexibility to input custom email addresses in a comma-separated format, allowing for sending emails to recipients beyond those already present in your Salesforce database.
 **Integration with Email Templates:** Enhance your email communications by leveraging existing email templates within your Salesforce organization.
 The component seamlessly integrates with your org's email templates, enabling you to select and utilize them when composing messages.
+**CC and BCC Selection:** Include users and ticket emails in CC and BCC fields for comprehensive email distribution.
+**Multiselect Picklist Fields:** Utilize multiselect picklist fields for efficient selection of multiple recipients or attributes.
+**Multiselect Upload File Option:** Enhance your email content by enabling the attachment of multiple files through a convenient multiselect upload feature.

 # How to Use:
-**Installation:** Simply install the Salesforce Email Sender Component in your Salesforce environment.
+**Installation:** Simply deploy the Salesforce Email Sender Component in your Salesforce environment.
 **Configuration:** Configure the component according to your organization's requirements, setting up picklist options and custom email address preferences as needed.
 **Usage:** Start composing emails effortlessly by selecting recipients, choosing email templates, and crafting your message directly within the component.